tyrellcurry/tyrellcurry/README.md

 ## My name is Tyrell 👋, I'm a Front-End developer with a focus on HTML5, CSS3, JavaScript and React.
 I am located in beautiful Vancouver, British Columbia, Canada.

-## At a core, I am a creative person, and coding fully scratches my creative itch.
-Having consistent problems to solve that require creative thinking is what keeps me coming back day after day.
-I get tremendous satisfaction from creating something beautiful and functional out of nothing.
-My goal is to have a successful career as a developer, and in turn, get to do something that I love every single day.
+## I am a self taught developer with a creative personality.
+I love solving problems, building effective applications, and learning new things.
+My coding journey has taught me a lot about self discipline and consistency.
+My goal is to transition into a career as a front-end developer!

 ## My Stack: